 We assume that everyone sees the world just like we do.
 Not True!

-This article is composed of excerpts from Bob DeMarco’s excellent website, Alzheimer’s Reading Room, one of the best sources of practical information for caregivers of people who have Alzheimer’s or another form of dementia.
+This article is composed of excerpts originally published by Bob DeMarco one of the best sources of practical information for caregivers of people who have Alzheimer’s or another form of dementia.

 “Changing the way we think and speak about dementia can change how we see our role and how we perform that role.
 How you live with dementia depends completely on your own attitude.
 We cannot change the condition itself, but we can change how we approach this enormous challenge in our lives.